 Updated 09/14/2011: So far I haven’t had any problems with this setup.
 The two devices seem to be working well together.

-2 thoughts on “How I Made the Airport Extreme Base Station “Play Nice” with an ASUS WL-520GU Wireless Router
+2 responses to “How I Made the Airport Extreme Base Station “Play Nice” with an ASUS WL-520GU Wireless Router”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.